Peer Mentoring: a catalyst for personal growth

 Success breeds success, not just for the Year 2s but also for the Year 5s.
 And when behaviour change is rewarding it is sustained.
 That is when bad habits are broken.

 There is something wonderful about watching a child who couldn’t do something start to succeed.
 The Year 5s are just as delighted as a teacher or a parent when the Year 2s make progress.
-They then stay in the programme willingly because they can see they are making a difference.
+They can see they are making a difference.

 The Year 5s see the changes in the Year 2 children.
 We see a maths peer mentoring scheme delivering personal growth for all participants.